2012 Music Reviews

 Shabazz Palaces, Black Up (2011) B

-I didn't know a lot about them when this album was given to me, and the first thing I thought was "they sound like a slightly updated Digable Planets" ... and whattya know, that's precisely the origin.
+I didn't know a lot about them when this album was sent to me, and the first thing I thought was "they sound like a slightly updated Digable Planets" ... and what do you know, that's precisely the origin.
 Ishmael Butler didn't reinvent himself, he just modernized his sound, and though the same complaint I had with Digable Planets applies (Butler's delivery is too dry for me), the chill-out, relax vibe and minimal construct makes it a solid recording.
 He's (still) cool like that, he's (still) smooth like that....

 Shearwater, Animal Joy (2012) C-